-The 2021 Solebury Township Budget calls for the continuation of the Land Preservation, Capital Projects and Roads & Bridges Programs, and the establishment of a Sustainability Fund which will guide the future operational and capital expenditures of the Township (i.e. climate mitigation projects, EV charging stations, renewable energy, etc.).
+The 2022 Solebury Township Budget calls for the continuation of the land preservation, capital projects and roads & bridges programs, and the continued funding of the sustainability fund which will guide the future operational and capital expenditures of the Township (i.e. climate mitigation projects, EV charging stations, renewable energy, etc.).
 The Township continues to explore and improve upon recreational opportunities for its residents and continues to maintain and improve the Township's infrastructure.
-The Aquetong Springs Park development will be a continuing project in through 2022.

-The 2021 Budget included a 1 mil tax increase to residents, specifically for the Debt Service Fund to new debt incurred for the land preservation efforts of the Township, and approved by the residents in the 2019 Referendum.
-The total tax millage of 24.8102 mills was allocated as follows: 8.099 mills for the General Fund; .491 mills for the Library Fund; 13.53 mills for the Debt Service Fund; 1.75 mills for the Fire Fund; and .9402 mills for the EMS Fund.
+The 2022 Budget did not require a tax increase but millage was reallocated amongst funds to meeting expenditure requirements.
+The total tax millage of 24.8102 mills was allocated as follows: 8.5 mills for the General Fund; .491 mills for the Library Fund; 13.129 mills for the Debt Service Fund; 1.75 mills for the Fire Fund; and .9402 mills for the EMS Fund.
 The Township continues to employ a conservative budget approach by holding tax revenues consistent with prior years' receipts and modestly increasing overall Township expenses.

 In 2020, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
 The pandemic continued to have significant effects on global markets, supply chains, businesses, communities, and local governments during 2020 and beyond.
-Specific to the Township, COVID-19 impacted various parts of 2020 operations and financial results including, but not limited to, reductions in state funding for non-essential programs, and increased costs for emergency preparedness.
+Specific to the Township, COVID-19 impacted various parts of 2021 operations and financial results including, but not limited to, reductions in state funding for non-essential programs, and increased costs for emergency preparedness.
 Township Administration took appropriate actions to mitigate the negative impact by identifying budgeted expenses that were eliminated or deferred to subsequent years.
 The full impact of COVID-19 is unknown and cannot be reasonably estimated as these events continue to occur.